aspose-words/Aspose.Words-API-References/english/net/aspose.words/comment/comment/_index.md

 ### Remarks

-When Comment is created, it belongs to the specified document, but is not yet part of the document and ParentNode is null.To append Comment to the document use InsertAfter or InsertBefore on the paragraph where you want the comment inserted.
+When **Comment** is created, it belongs to the specified document, but is not yet part of the document and **ParentNode** is null.

+To append **Comment** to the document use InsertAfter or InsertBefore on the paragraph where you want the comment inserted.

 After creating a comment, don't forget to set its [`Author`](../author), [`Initial`](../initial) and [`DateTime`](../datetime) properties.